 West End Intergenerational Residence (WIR) is a unique mixed-age housing facility catering to three generations.
-Since opening our doors in 1989, our creative, flexible services and dedicated staff have helped thousands of young families secure housing stability and provided a permanent, affordable home with supportive services to formerly homeless, low-income older adults.
+Since opening our doors in 1989, our creative, flexible services and dedicated staff have helped thousands of young families secure housing stability and provided a long-term, affordable home with supportive services for homeless and low-income older adults.

 WIR provides temporary housing with support services to homeless young mothers ages 18-24, who are pregnant or have one or two children aged 7 and younger.
 These moms are the youngest heads of household in the shelter system.
 In addition to suffering the trauma of homelessness, roughly two-thirds of WIR young mothers are survivors of domestic or family violence.